llnl/benchpark/docs/basic-usage.rst

    * - benchpark tags -t tag workspace
      - Lists all experiments in Benchpark with a given tag -
+   * - benchpark info system <system>
+     - Lists all information about a given system
+     -
+   * - benchpark info experiment <experiment>
+     - Lists all information about a given experiment -

 Now that you know the existing benchmarks and systems, you can determine your necessary workflow in :doc:`benchpark-workflow`.